VanaparthiSuribabu/Mathematical-Conversions/README.md

 ## Using the complete angular project

-Download the mathematical-conversions project into your project and run the application.
+Download the mathematical-conversions component into your project and run the application.

 ### Installing